mozilla/addon-sdk/packages/addon-kit/docs/widget.md

 ### click ###

 This event is emitted when the widget is clicked.
-Listeners are passed the widget as their first argument.
+Listeners are passed an event object that has a single property named `emitter` whose value is the widget that was clicked.

 ### message ###

 This event is emitted when the widget's content scripts post a message.
-Listeners are passed the widget and message as their first and second arguments.
+Listeners are passed an event object that has two properties named `emitter` and `data`.  `emitter` is the widget that was clicked.  `data` is the message posted by the content script.

 ### mouseover ###

 This event is emitted when the user moves the mouse over the widget.
-Listeners are passed the widget as their first argument.
+Listeners are passed an event object that has a single property named `emitter` whose value is the widget that was clicked.

 ### mouseout ###

 This event is emitted when the user moves the mouse away from the widget.
-Listeners are passed the widget as their first argument.
+Listeners are passed an event object that has a single property named `emitter` whose value is the widget that was clicked.

 ## Examples ##